Mitigating dimensionality effects with robust graph constructions for testing: Numerical studies

-In each setting, we set $N$ to be 400, the true change-point $\tau$ to be at $100,200$ or $300$, and $d$ to be $100$ or $500$.
-The estimated power is computed as the proportion of trials with significant $p$-value among 1000 trials, and the accuracy is computed as the proportion of trials with significant $p$-value and estimated change-point $\hat \tau$ satisfying $|\hat \tau-\tau|\leq 10$, among 1000 trials.
-The estimated power and accuracy under Setting 1 are plotted in Figure \ref{cp_normal}, and the estimated power and accuracy under other settings are plotted in Figures \ref{cp_lognormal_diff} and \ref{cp_t1} in Appendix \ref{result in change-point}.
-We see that the MET and GET scan statistics on the $5$-RNNG have good power and accuracy in all settings, while others may perform well under some settings but poorly for some others.
+In each setting, we set $N= 400$, the true change-point $\tau$ at $100,200$ or $300$, and the dimension $d$ to be either $100$ or $500$.
+The estimated power is calculated as the proportion of trials (out of 1000) that reject the null hypothesis of no change-point at 0.05 significance level, and accuracy is defined as the proportion of trials with a significant $p$-value and an estimated change-point $\hat \tau$ satisfying $|\hat \tau-\tau|\leq 10$.
+The estimated power and accuracy for Setting 1 are plotted in Figure \ref{cp_normal}, and the results for the other settings are provided in Appendix \ref{plots of change-point study}.
+We observe that the MET and GET scan statistics based on the robust $5$-NNG exhibit strong power and accuracy in all settings, while others methods may perform well in some settings but poorly in others.